 Recognition within these Government Acts and Regulations identifies certified technologists as individuals who can perform specific work as a ‘Qualified Person’.

-It is incumbant on the individual to ensure that they indeed meet the requirements of each regulation as required by the Province of British Columbia, and/or Authorities Having Jurisdiction prior to performing the work.
+It is the responsibility of the registrant to ensure that they indeed meet the requirements of each regulation as required by the Province of British Columbia, and/or Authorities Having Jurisdiction prior to performing the work.

 Areas of AScT Practice Recognized for ‘Qualified Professional’